 If you require help when it comes to reaching the audience your need for your business, then the team at TI Edinburgh recommend the professional help of Exterion Media.
 With over 2.8 million people in Scotland noticing Exterion Media’s adverts every week, you know you are in capable hands.

 Exterion Media is responsible for 95% of bus networks advertising campaigns, including Lothian Buses and First Bus.
-In addition, they work nationally all over the UK.
+In addition, they work nationally all over the UK as well as Glasgow.
 Find out more.

 Edinburgh’s most popular choice of travel

 If you’re in Edinburgh there is no doubt that you will use a bus on a regular occasion as buses are the most used form of public transport here.
 Lothian buses are the largest operator in Edinburgh and surrounding areas.
 Discover Lothian Buses.

 A recent addition to Edinburgh’s transport system

 Since 2014 a tram line has been added to the busy city of Edinburgh.
 It operates between the city centre and Edinburgh airport via Princes Street as well as through the popular shopping centre.
 This makes it easier for both commuters and tourists to travel around the city with no hassle, as well as cutting down on congestion.

 Tram tickets are the same price as Lothian bus prices (£1.50).
 Lothian and Ridacards day tickets are valid on Edinburgh trams.
 Click here.